ManuelFte/blog-template/_posts/2019-11-25-sponsor-post.md

 theme-color: "#ff8c82"
 ---

-This is a test post to demonstrate how the sponsors slot works.
-It's defined in the front-matter, and then will show on this post in perpetuity.
+This is a test post to demonstrate how the `post_notice_bottom` slot works.
+It's activated in `_config.yaml` and allows to insert custom content under each post.
+In this case, we have created a "Thank You" message for our supporters and a `sponsor` slot defined in the front-matter, which then will show on this post in perpetuity.